Pakistani Delegation Visits Electric Appliances Manufacturer In Wenzhou, China - UrduPoint

 Pakistani Delegation Visits Electric Appliances Manufacturer In Wenzhou, China

-A delegation led by Khan Muhammad Wazir, Science and Technology Counsellor of the Embassy of Pakistan in China, visited the People Electric Appliances Group in Wenzhou, China, engaging in a comprehensive discussion regarding cooperation in electric appliance

-BEIJING, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2023) A delegation led by Khan Muhammad Wazir, Science and Technology Counsellor of the Embassy of Pakistan in China, visited the People Electric Appliances Group in Wenzhou, China, engaging in a comprehensive discussion regarding cooperation in electric appliance.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2023) A delegation led by Khan Muhammad Wazir, Science and Technology Counsellor of the Embassy of Pakistan in China, visited the People Electric Appliances Group in Wenzhou, China, engaging in a comprehensive discussion regarding cooperation in electric appliances.

 Through exploring immersive intelligent inspections, digital production lines, and the showcased power solutions, which included the integration of smart grids and the digital energy system, the delegation gained a comprehensive understanding of People Electric Appliances' product line, production processes, and technological capabilities.